fallennyx/Portfolio-of-Projects/README.md

 - Component-based Architecture - Modular UI development

 Academic Context
 This project was developed as part of the curriculum for CSE370 at the University at Buffalo, providing hands-on experience with modern web development practices while implementing human-computer interaction design principles in a practical application.
+Due to this, Repository is private.

 ## Wealth Wise